What do you picture when someone says the word “Bulldog”?

 The bulldog is a breed prone to allergies, which manifests itself as an itchy skin.

-What you need is a best dog shampoo for itchy bulldog that has soothing properties, relieves itchiness, moisturizes, but doesn’t contain chemicals or fragrances that the dog might react to.
+What you need is a product for your itchy canine that has soothing properties, relieves itchiness, moisturizes, but doesn’t contain chemicals or fragrances that the dog might react to.

-This Pro Pet products is so gentle it can be used on notoriously sensitive species such as cats and rabbits.
+Pro Pet products are so gentle it can be used on notoriously sensitive species such as cats and rabbits.

 Smelling pleasantly of cherries and almonds, it uses ingredients from nature such as almond oil, oatmeal, and aloe that are naturally cleansing but moisturizing.